gijit/gi/README.md

 * the full program _bench/mul.go (mat_test 501) builds and runs;
   with no imported packages used.
-* `gijit` have much improved complex number support.
+* `gijit` has much improved complex number support.
 * `gijit` runs on Windows now, as well as OSX and Linux.

 Limitations not yet addressed: